Eschatologue/CM_wiki/docs/spells/description/core/level-4.md

 **Components:** V, S
 **Duration:** Concentration, up to 1 minute

 You tap into the nightmares of a creature you can see within range and create an illusion of its deepest fears, visible only to that creature.
 The target makes a Wisdom saving throw.
-On a failed save, the target takes 4d10 Psychic damage and has Disadvantage on ability checks and attack rolls for the duration.
+On a failed save, the target takes 4d10 Psychic damage and has **:d20-dis: Disadvantage**{ .d20 } on ability checks and attack rolls for the duration.
 On a successful save, the target takes half as much damage, and the spell ends.

 For the duration, the target makes a Wisdom saving throw at the end of each of its turns.
 On a failed save, it takes the Psychic damage again.
 On a successful save, the spell ends.